 As the NDIS rolls out the scheme will not change the way customers use their TTSS dockets in NSW.

 The Victorian Government is still working with the NDIA to finalise arrangements for how eligible MPTP users can access transport support under the NDIS.
-In the meantime they can continue to access the subsidy.

 Taxi Subsidy Scheme